SGSVertigo/vertigo-instructions/RAF_Page.md

 | <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Mikaela.jpg" width="500" height="350" />                    |  <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Parachute-raf.jpg" width="650" height="350" />     |
 :--------------------------------------:   |   :------------------------:
+Flt lt Mikaela Harrison - "*It's great for the RAF Falcons to be part of such a widespread and inclusive project.
+We hope that through our work we can inspire the next generation of parachutists and the engineers that support the work that we do.
+We go through a number of different positions in flight resulting in the various forces acting upon us.
+Investigating these should be really interesting*".

 Project Vertigo is a collaborative effort made possible through IRIS and the ERAF foundation.
 Designed by Dr Jon Sowman (Project Engineer for Fraser Nash) this neat little device offers data logging with a difference.